gradle/gradle/subprojects/docs/src/docs/release/notes.md

 w: build.gradle.kts:4:5: 'getter for uploadTaskName: String!' is deprecated.
 Deprecated in Java
 ```

-Moreover, Kotlin DSL script compilation errors are now always reported in the file order
+Moreover, Kotlin DSL script compilation errors are now always reported in the file order.
 This makes it easier to figure out the first root cause of a script compilation failure.

 ```text